sim0n00ps/OF-DL/README.md

 5. After clicking on a request, make sure the headers tab is selected and then scroll down to find the 'Request Headers' section, this is where you should be able to find the information you need.
 6. Copy the values of `cookie`, `user-agent`, `user-id` (this should just be a number, do not include a `u`) and `x-bc` to the `auth.json` file where the paths to yt-dlp, ffmpeg and mp4decrypt should already be.
 7. Save the file.
-8. Finally you will need to get 2 files, device_client_id_blob and device_private_key.
-These are used to get the decryption keys needed for downloading DRM videos.
-You can find a tutorial on how to do this here https://forum.videohelp.com/threads/408031-Dumping-Your-own-L3-CDM-with-Android-Studio, you need to place device_client_id_blob and device_private_key files in `cdm/devices/chrome_1610/`.

 You should have something like this: